What parts on the BFG-50 can be replaced with aftermarket AR-15 parts?

 Can the BFG-50 be used with a suppressor?

 Yes.
 However, when your muzzle brake is installed at the factory it has red loctite applied to it.
 This makes it extremely difficult for a shooter to remove it themselves.
 If you intend on suppressing your BFG-50, consider asking for the red loctite to be replaced with blue at the time of order.
-If you already have a BFG-50 with Loctite on the muzzle brake, email us at email@example.com or give us a call at 813-243-8899; we can walk you through the process.
+If you already have a BFG-50 with Loctite on the muzzle brake, please see the question below.
 The threads on the muzzle are 1.00 - 14.

 How do I remove the muzzle brake?